Unitary anchored planar algebras: Unitary module tensor categories

+We warn the reader that $\Tr^\cC$ is a trace in the sense of Definition~\ref{def: 2.1}, whereas $\bTr_\cV$ is a categorified trace as described in Construction~\ref{constr: 3.2}.

-A \emph{unitary pointing} of $\cC$ is a choice of object $c\in \cC$ such that $c$ and $\Phi^{\scriptscriptstyle \cZ}(\cV)$ generate $\cC$ under the operations of tensor product, orthogonal direct sum, and taking orthogonal direct summands.
+As before, a \emph{pointing} of $\cC$ is a choice of object $c\in \cC$ such that $c$ and $\Phi^{\scriptscriptstyle \cZ}(\cV)$ generate $\cC$ under the operations of tensor product, orthogonal direct sum, and taking orthogonal direct summands.
 We also require that our symmetric self-duality $r_c: c\to c^\vee$ is unitary; this is also called a \emph{real structure} for $c$.